 employees to improve manpower utilization and labour productivity is

-the key thrust area of Human Resource Management (HRM) in SAIL.
+the key thrust area of Human Resource Management (HRM) in the Company.

 Enhanced Productivity with Rationalized Manpower

 Your Company achieved the Labour Productivity (LP) of 3I5 TCS/Man/ Year

 during the year.
 The enhanced productivity with rationalized manpower

 could be achieved as a result of judicious recruitments, building

 competencies and infusing a sense of commitment and passion among

-employees to excel.
+employees to go beyond and excel.
 Trend of enhanced productivity and

 Developing Employee Capabilities & Competencies

-making sustained efforts through various
+objective.
+SAIL has been making sustained efforts through various

 collaboration with reputed organizations and development of effective